 SIP is usually associated with a way to implement the operation of common telephony over an IP network.
 It is replacing the older, less flexible protocols used in the old days such as H.323 and MGCP.
 These older protocols functioned at a very low level to link IP phones to the public telephone network.
 SIP, however, provides an elegant and well-defined way to network the enterprise.
 For example, SIP uses email addresses as the SIP address instead of a telephone number over the standard phone network.

 SIP trunking provides many benefits to the business operator such as cost savings, networking flexibility, and emergency disaster recovery.
 It can eliminate the high subscription fees of basic rate interfaces and primary rate interfaces.
 It also optimizes the bandwidth usage by providing both voice and data over the very same connection.
 Businesses will have the manageability to route calls to favored carriers and the redundancy of using several service providers.

-We broker Arkansas T1 line.
-This page is a short list of the services specifically offered by T1Market in Fountain Hill.
+We connect you with Arkansas T1 line.
+This page is a quick summary of the services specifically offered by T1Market in Fountain Hill.

-Going forward, our objective is to continually enhance our product offerings.
-We now offer enterprise products usually utilized by larger companies, specifically: OC3, MPLS network service, gigabit ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our carriers also provide complimentary managed Cisco routers for multi-year contracts.
-Mainly, our goal is to develop a bond with you - our customer - that will definitely last for years to come.
-Obtaining your trust is exactly what we do all the time.
-Conserving you money on inexpensive Ethernet services is exactly how we keep it.
+As we go forward, our goal is to continually improve our product offerings.
+We now deliver business products normally utilized by bigger corporations, namely: fiber ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers even supply complimentary managed Cisco routers for multi-year contracts.
+Mainly, our goal is to build a bond with you - our client - that will definitely last for years to come.
+Obtaining your trust is what we do here.
+Conserving you money on economical broadband services is how we keep it.